 By Steven Reinberg

-The report was published recently in the journal Extreme Mechanics Letters.
+The report was published online Sept.
+3 in the BMJ Open.